Hamad-32/employment-landscape/README.md

-# 📌 Jobs Employment Landscape
+# 📌 Employment Landscape

 ## 📖 Overview
-This project analyzes job postings to uncover insights into the employment landscape.
-It explores trends such as **most in-demand jobs, salary distributions, required skills, and language preferences** using data visualization techniques.
+This project analyzes job postings from the Jadarat dataset to uncover insights into the employment landscape.
+It explores trends such as the most in-demand jobs, salary distributions, required skills, and language preferences using data visualization techniques.

 ---